Clubroot spore load reduced by 90% with a two-year canola break

 The research demonstrated, for the first time, that most clubroot resting spores disintegrate within the first two years in the soil.
 Additionally, growing a clubroot-resistant hybrid substantially increased yield and reduced the resting spores going back into the soil compared to a susceptible hybrid.
 These findings highlight the value of using clubroot-resistant hybrids in combination with a greater than 2-year break from canola to help minimize the impacts of clubroot and to help slow the spread of the disease.

-Funding support from AAFC Clubroot Risk Mitigation Initiative, Canola Council of Canola, and Saskatchewan Agriculture Development Fund.
+Funding support from AAFC Clubroot Risk Mitigation Initiative, Canola Council of Canada, and Saskatchewan Agriculture Development Fund.

 Peng, G., Pageau, D., Strelkov, S.E., Gossen, B.D., Hwang, S.F., Lahlali, R. 2015.
 A >2-year crop rotation reduces resting spores of Plasmodiophora brassicae in soil and the impact of clubroot on canola.
 Europ.
 J. Agronomy 70, 78–84